American and New England Studies

 This course focuses on New England literature of place including fictional, historical, poetic, and autobiographical writing.
 It examines the subjective experience of place and the cultural perception and use of space.
 The course explores how memory, experience, and nostalgia connect individual and collective identity to place.
 It also offers some comparative perspectives on the sense of place in other American regions.
 Cr 3.

 This course will explore the history, culture, and politics of food in America with a special emphasis on New England and regional differences.
 The course will examine colonial food ways and scarcity, nineteenth century health reforms, diets, and cooking schools, the uses and production of cookery books, class and gender meanings of food, the growth of industrial foods and food-like substances, hunger, organic and local movements, school lunches, and contemporary politics.
 Cr 3.

-ANE 629 Ethnicity in New England and America
+ANE 629 Ethnicity, Migration, and Labor in New England

 This course explores the historic role of ethnicity in the formation of New England social life and cultural identity.
 Using a variety of texts and approaches, students will examine immigrant community life (including foodways, housing, leisure, and work), constructions of "race" and "whiteness," and the relationship between ethnicity and regional identity.
 Cr 3.

 Consumerism is so much a part of our lives today that it seems timeless and almost natural.
 Yet consumerism has a long history that continues to shape the social and cultural worlds around us.
 This course will explore the emergence of modern consumer practices with special attention to New England from the censorious attitude of the Puritans to contemporary sartorial habits in the region.
 We will also explore the emergence of national trends and debates over advertising, shopping, lesbian chic, masculinity, style, urban pleasures, commodity racism, and the commodification of everyday life.
 Cr 3.